 The Barcelona superstar versatility is also another reason why he is a better player than his longtime rival.
 He has shown he can play in all areas upfield.

 The 32-year-old brilliance is so good that he was not only the top scorer of 2010, but he also provided the most assists of the last decade.
 However, while Messi may be the best player of his generation, Ronaldo is the greatest.

-Watching Messi play, it is easy to say better than all other players on the pitch, but greatness in football transcends what happens just on the pitch, and that’s why this writer believes Ronaldo is the greatest of his generation.
+Watching Messi play, it is easy to say he is better than all other players on the pitch, but greatness in football transcends what happens just on the field, and that’s why this writer believes Ronaldo is the greatest of his generation.